 - Find out more about how to choose heading styles in the OpenLab Help resource Making your Work Accessible and the University of Minnesota’s accessibility resource page on Headings.

-Chunk text and media
+Break text and media in to smaller sections

 - Keep related items close together and aligned.